vectorgrp/sil-kit/docs/simulation/simulation.rst

 Properties of Participants
 ==========================

-Generally, a |ProductName| participant can communicate with other participants without them knowing of its existence.
+Generally, a |ProductName| participant can communicate with other participants without knowledge about their existence.
-However, participants can register a :cpp:func:`SetParticipantConnectedHandler()<SilKit::Services::Orchestration::ISystemMonitor::SetParticipantConnectedHandler()>`  callback that notifies them once a new participant connects to them.
+However, participants can register a :cpp:func:`SetParticipantConnectedHandler()<SilKit::Services::Orchestration::ISystemMonitor::SetParticipantConnectedHandler()>`  callback that notifies them once a new participant connects.
 Analogously, they can register a :cpp:func:`SetParticipantDisconnectedHandler()<SilKit::Services::Orchestration::ISystemMonitor::SetParticipantDisconnectedHandler()>` callback that notifies them when a participant disconnects.

-However, participants can also publish a life cycle that allows them to coordinate their startup and shutdown phase with other participants (see :ref:`Life Cycle Coordination Between Participants<sec:sim-lifecycle-management>`).
+However, participants can also use a life cycle service that allows them to coordinate their startup and shutdown phase with other participants (see :ref:`Life Cycle Coordination Between Participants<sec:sim-lifecycle-management>`).
 In addition, participants with a life cycle can use the virtual time synchronization (see :ref:`Synchronized Simulation Run<sec:sim-synchronization>`).

 .. _sec:sim-lifecycle-management: